aelliotatemboticsdotcom/telegraf-tick-k8s/README.md

-# development/k8s-tick
+# telegraf-tick-k8s

-This repo is for deploying:
+This repo contains relevant information for deploying tick stack on kubernetes with:
 * influxdb
 * kapacitor
 * telegraf